 Contact person: Michael Greene

 The NASG Library was created in 2001, and it contains a wide variety of S-related materials.
 It has many issues of the various S magazines, as well as general model railroading ones such as Model Railroader.
 The predominant function of the Library is to provide photocopies of articles in these magazines.
-Some magazines restrict the right to make photocopies, in which case the Library loans the requested issue to the NASG member, much like your town's library does.
+Some magazines restrict the right to make photocopies, in which case the Library loans the requested issue to the NASG member, much like your local library does.

 The Library also maintains a sizeable collection of instruction sheets, as well as books and video cassettes.
 The instruction sheets are not yet fully cataloged, so ask the Librarian if you are looking for something specific.
 If you are looking for any of this kind of information, it doesn't hurt to send an e-mail to Librarian first.